jmuehlig/perf-cpp/docs/sampling.md

     Time = 124853765058918 | IP = 0x5794c991990c
     Time = 124853765256328 | IP = 0x5794c991990c

-### 5) Closing the Sampler
+### 5) Closing the Sampler (*optional*)
-Closing the sampler will free and un-map all buffers.
+Closing the sampler releases and un-maps all buffers and deactivates all counters.
+Additionally, the sampler automatically closes upon destruction.
+However, closing the sampler explicitly enables it to be reopened at a future time.

 ```cpp
 sampler.close();
 ```